TheCandidStartup/TheCandidStartup.github.io/_drafts/infinisheet-error-handling.md

 import { Unit } from `true-myth/unit`
 ```

 The separation into modules does mean that you only pay for what you use.
 Adding `true-myth` only increased the bundle size for my Spreadsheet sample app by 2KB.
 Using `Result` doesn't pull in True Myth's equivalent of `ResultAsync`.
-The down side is slightly more verbose code when you need to use multiple `true-myth` modules.
+The downside is slightly more verbose code when you need to use multiple `true-myth` modules.

 As with `neverthrow`, I can use a wrapper to re-export the required types from `infinisheet-types`.
 However, you're still adding conceptual complexity.
 I'd need to explain what this wacky `Unit` thing is to someone who just wants to use a React spreadsheet component.